-2. Accomplishments [7 Points]:
+2. Accomplishments [3 points]:

-Describe the accomplishments and specific outputs of your grant-funded program.
+Describe the accomplishments and specific outputs of your grant funded program, including at minimum, the number of sites assessed and cleaned up.

 Discuss whether these outputs and outcomes were accurately reflected in ACRES at the time of this proposal submission, and if not, please explain why?